 Google Pigeon: A major algorithmic update to Google’s search and ranking system.
-Released in 2014. it connected Google Web search and Google Map and started using location as a key factor in ranking.
+Released in 2014. it connected Google Web search and Google Maps and started using location as a key factor in ranking.

 Google Pirate: A major algorithmic update to Google’s search and ranking system.
-Released in October 2014, it reduces rank for websites that had pirated content available to visitors.
+Released in October 2014, it reduces the rank of websites that had pirated content available to visitors.

 Google Possum: A major algorithmic update to Google’s search and ranking system.
 Released in September 2016, it gives even more relevance to the searcher’s location.

 Google Quality Guidelines: Published guidelines from Google detailing tactics that are forbidden because they are malicious and/or intended to manipulate search results.

 Google Rankbrain: A major algorithmic update to Google’s search and ranking system, released in October 2015.
 RankBrain is part of Google’s Algorithm and builds on what the Hummingbird update already started by using machine learning and AI in interpreting search queries.

 Google Related Search: Eight suggestions at the bottom of the SERP, that are related to your search term.
 The suggestions can be used for long tail keyword inspiration or for discovering user interests.

 Google Sandbox: A theorized and debated (but never confirmed by Google) “waiting period” that prevents new websites from seeing the full benefit of their optimization efforts.
 Typically, this effect is witnessed most often with new sites targeting competitive keywords and can only be overcome when the site gains enough authority and age.